 How to do Acv Rinse for Braiding Hair

 Once you’ve applied your leave-in, you’ll want to smooth some oil into your scalp.
-I like two parts Jamaican black castor oil mixed with one part tea tree oil.
+I like two parts of Jamaican black castor oil mixed with one part of tea tree oil.
 The tea tree is an antifungal and helps prevent itchiness.

 ALSO READ: 7 Amazing Oils for Natural Hair, Besides Coconut Oil